disclosure: we received 2 free meals and drinks as part of the Tastemaker programme

 As you can see in the Dal-Makhani poster above – it is clearly labelled suitable for Vegetarians.
 We are all meat-eaters, but worth knowing.
 The Dal was a wonderfully spicy dish with lentils – I really enjoyed it.

 Daddy P went on to try the Tex-Mex and Chargrilled selection and actually remarked on how nice it was, a bit of spice but not too much for him to handle.
 I might just try that on our next trip.
 I went back for more Chinese style food – Sweet and Sour Pork, a Red Thai Curry and Szechuan Chicken and Mushroom.

 My little boy had a try of everything on his plate, he really liked the chicken korma, but he loved the pizza.
 He felt so comfortable in the restaurant that he decided to drag both of us in turn, to the pizza area to refill his plate.
 He certainly ate well.

 By this time the restaurant had really filled up – with families, couples, and people of all ages – a really good mix.
 There was no pressure to eat quickly, the waitress was attentive but not overly so, and the tables were spaced in a way that we still felt some privacy.

-Now Monkey loves his deserts – something he gets from both of us!
+Now my son loves his deserts – something he gets from both of us!
 He’d spotted ‘CHOCOLATE CAKE’ and was eager to taste some.

-There was a chocolate fountain, a myriad of jellies and ice creams, a divine chocolate and pear mouse cake – we all liked that one!
-Passionfruit cheesecake – Monkey and I approved, Chocolate and nut brownies – yum and apple crumble and more besides.
+There was a chocolate fountain, a myriad of jellies and ice creams, divine chocolate and pear mousse cake – we all liked that one!
+Passionfruit cheesecake – my son and I approved, Chocolate and nut brownies – yum and apple crumble and more besides.
 We were officially stuffed!

 We all enjoyed our first trip to Red Hot World Buffet, I certainly enjoyed my first Tastemaker experience, and we look forward to sampling more delights in the future.